bitcoin origin - tradeprofinances.com

 In 2011, Bitcoin experienced its first significant price surge, reaching a high of $30.
 This surge was fueled by a combination of factors, including growing media attention, the increasing adoption of Bitcoin for online commerce, and speculation on its future value.
 However, the nascent cryptocurrency market was still highly volatile, and the price quickly plummeted back to around $5 within a few months.

-Read More where is bitcoin listed
+Read More mayer multiple bitcoin

 Bitcoin’s Maturation and the Road to Mainstream Acceptance